 Pha lau (offal stew)

 This Pha lau store has a place to park your bikes across it (for free if you are going to eat at the store).
 VND 20,000/bowl with one loaf of bread.
 The offal is stewed in a light curry soup, a bit chewier than expected, but the soup and fish sauce is nice.

-The price is about VND 40,000/dish, depends on the dishes you order.
+The price is about VND 40,000/dish, depending on the dishes you order.
 This store offers many types of seafood like snails and clams as well as balut.
-There are different ways to prepare for different kinds of snails, but they are usually boiled, stir-fried or grilled.
+There are different ways to prepare different kinds of snails, but they are usually boiled, stir-fried, or grilled.

 Garlic snail stir-fried with garlic

 Oc bong (snails with dotted pattern with smooth white shell) stir-fried with spicy butter sauce

 Read more on A guide to Snails on a Plate.

 This sweet soup is che thap cam, which is a mixture of almost all the ingredients they had (mung beans, red beans, white beans, jelly, and coconut milk.
 It is good for a VND 15,000 drink.

 If you are a sweet tooth, this che is what you should try.

 Read more on Vietnamese desserts you must try.